andrius-ordojan/shutter-pilot/readme.md

 The file structure looks like This

 - DESTINATION that was listed in the cli argument
   - `photos`
     - year ex. `2024`
       - full ISO date ex. `2024-11-10`
         - `raf` files go here.
 File names are preserved.
         - `sooc`
-          - 'jpg' files are saved here
+          - 'jpg' files are saved here with original name
   - `videos`
     - year
       - full ISO date